ryekeanemilan/ECE2112_PA3/README.md

 ---

-The code first uses the `shape` attribute and columns property to verify the overall dimensions
+The code first uses `cars.shape` to get the total number of rows and columns, which results in 32 and 12.
+Using `list(cars.columns)` converts the column names of the original CSV file into a list.
+The `print()` statements clean the console output with a line break to keep everything organized.

 ```
 print("Shape of the dataset:", cars.shape)
 print("\nComplete list of columns:", list(cars.columns))
 ```

 When taking specific rows, Pandas uses zero-based indexing, so the count always starts at zero.
-To isolate rows six to 10, the `.iloc` with the range of `[5:10]` will work perfectly in this scenario.
+To isolate rows 6 to 10, the `.iloc` with the range `[5:10]` will work perfectly for this scenario to get the exact five rows needed.

 ```
 cars_6_to_10 = cars.iloc[5:10]
 ```

 Now that the right rows are in order, they need to be filtered down to just the requested columns.
-By using `.loc`, the `:` tells Pandas to keep all the rows in the new subset, while the bracketed list picks out the exact columns in the required order.
+For this part of the solution, `.loc` will now be used instead of `.iloc` to switch the identification method from index-based to label-based.
+The empty colon `:` tells the code to keep every row in the new subset, and the bracketed list tells Pandas to keep only those columns in the exact order.
+To show the output `display()` is called instead of `print()` to render the result as a table rather than plain text.

 ```
 cars_6_to_10 = cars_6_to_10.loc[:,['Model', 'mpg', 'cyl', 'hp', 'gear']]